 Why would we recommend using seed starting trays?

-Seed starter trays make life a whole lot easier by conveniently grouping seedlings into easy to manage trays.
+Seed starter trays make life a whole lot easier by conveniently grouping seedlings into easy-to-manage trays.

-- It is much easier to plant similar types of plants in their own trays, for example herbs in one, lettuces in another, etc. This helps when needing to harden off or transplant certain seedlings before others.
+- It is much easier to plant similar types of plants in their own trays, for example, herbs in one, lettuces in another, etc. This helps when needing to harden off or transplant certain seedlings before others.

 - Some seed trays even come with clear plastic covers or domes, which help regulate moisture, especially in the beginning phases of germination and growth.